Tk-brainCodes/Microservice-blog-comment-creation/README.md

-# Microservice-blog-post-creation
+# Microservice-blog-comment-creation
-A microservice blog post creation using React, Nodejs, Docker and Kubernetics
+A microservice blog comment creation and moderation - using React, Nodejs, Docker and Kubernetics